junxit/us-congress-bills-116/bill.md

   > - **(c)** *Letter termination date* For purposes of this section, any written request described under subsection (a) shall include a termination date after which such request shall no longer apply.

 - **(b)** *Clerical amendment* The table of contents for chapter 53 of title 31, United States Code, is amended by inserting after the item relating to section 5332 the following:

+## § 3.
+Determination of Budgetary Effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.